-1. What is meant by big data in health?
+1. What is meant by Big Data in healthcare?

-Big data in health have often been defined with reference to the “three Vs” of data: volume (a large amount of data), variety (different types of data), and velocity (data arriving at high speed).
-However, the notion of big data goes beyond the characteristics of data itself and includes how data are used, as is captured in the following definition from a recent European Commission funded study:
+Big Data in healthcare has often been defined with reference to the “three Vs” of data: Volume (a large amount of data), Variety (different types of data), and Velocity (data arriving at high speed).
+However, the notion of Big Data goes beyond the characteristics of data itself and includes how data are used, as is captured in the following definition from a recent European Commission funded study:

 “Big Data in Health refers to largely routinely or automatically collected datasets, which are electronically captured and stored.
 It is reusable in the sense of multipurpose data and compromises the fusion and connection of existing databases for the purpose of improving health and health system performance.
 It does not refer to data collected for a specific study.”

 (European Commission, Study on Big Data in Public Health, Telemedicine and Healthcare.
 2016.)

 2. How is Big Data in healthcare collected and analysed?